radicle-dev/radicle-contracts/DEVELOPING.md

 (e.g. `does_not_exist`).

 Example:

 ```
 DOCKER_IMAGE: gcr.io/opensourcecoin/radicle-registry-eth/ci-base:d78a964e22d65fe45e1dcacdf5538de286e3624e
 ```
 to

 ```
 DOCKER_IMAGE: gcr.io/opensourcecoin/radicle-registry-eth/ci-base:does_not_exist
 ```

+2. Push the commit with the changes of step 1.

+**Notes**:
-2. Push the commit to the repository and let the build agent finish all the work for this commit.
+  1. let the build agent finish all the work for this commit.
-**Make sure that this commit is preserved!**
+  2. **Make sure that this commit is preserved!**
-Do not amend, squash, rebase or delete it, it should be merged unmodified into master.
+  Do not amend, squash, rebase or delete it.
+  It should be merged unmodified into master.
   This way it will be easy to look up the state of the project used by the build agent.

-**What happens on the build agent:** no docker image can be found for the given tag.
-The agent will run the full pipeline and save the docker image under a tag same as the current commit ID.
+  **What happens on the build agent:** no docker image can be found for the given tag, therefore the agent will run the full pipeline and save the docker image under a tag associated with the current commit ID.`

-3. Copy the current commit ID and set it as the previously edited image tag.
+3. Copy the current commit ID pushed in step 2. and set it as the new docker image tag.

 Example:
 ```
 DOCKER_IMAGE: gcr.io/opensourcecoin/radicle-registry/ci-base:does_not_exist
 ```

 to

 ```
 DOCKER_IMAGE: gcr.io/opensourcecoin/radicle-registry/ci-base:e8c699d4827ed893d8dcdab6e72de40732ad5f3c
 ```